eonil/swift-hamt/README.md

 there's usually a limit in dataset size.
 If there's a limit, having an object-pool can provide some level of data locality in most scenarios.

+Also I have to deal with thread-safety as Swift users expect certain level of thread safety.
+Once copied value should be isolated from any effect on original value regardless of thread changes.
+If I use shared flat storage, this would be tricky as Swift lacks static thread safety check...